RIPE-NCC/ripe-database-documentation/docs/08.Set-Objects/README.md

 "AS3333:AS1:AS-CUSTOMERS" is also not valid as it would require "AS3333:AS1" to exist as the parent to authorise the creation of this set.

+Only hierarchical AS-SET objects can be created.
-If the set name is a single as-set (starting with AS- and with no colons) then it is considered to be non-hierarchical, for example "AS-CUSTOMERS".
-In this case, it does not have a parent.
-It does not require authorisation from a parent.
-So anyone can create this object in the RIPE Database.
+If the set name is a single as-set (starting with AS- and with no colons) then it is considered to be non-hierarchical,

 The **as-set** object can also list members of the set with a "members:" attribute.
 The **as-set** and **aut-num** objects referenced in a "members:" attribute do not need to exist.